abogacki/jMeterUI/README.md

 ![Alt text](docs/appSchema.png?raw=true "Title")

 User interface layer is build with contenerized CreateReactApp project.
 It comunicates with Node.js server to obtain data, which is stored in Mongo database.
+The api is a KeystoneJS CMS, with Admin panel to manage content of the application.

+## Database

+Database contains three tables based on Mongoose ODM models (User, Test, Request). <br>

+### User
+User model contains fields such as:
+* name
+* email
+* password
+* canAccessKeystone

+Name, email and password field are obtained by registration process.
+The "canAccessKeystone" parameter is bool variable stored for validation purposes.
+User can access admin application, only if this parameter is set to true.
+For this application migration creates admin account with credentials:

+#### name: admin
+#### password: admin

+### Test
+Test table consists of:
+* user
+* name
+* createdAt
+* file
+* testData

+User field stores Id from User table, which is automatically added by the backend application to Test when it is uploaded.
+Name field represents the name of the `.csv` file used to upload the test.
+TestData field is an array of id's from Request table.

+### Request
+Request table contains:
+* IdleTime
+* Latency
+* allThreads
+* bytes
+* dataType
+* elapsed
+* failureMessage
+* label
+* responseCode
+* responseMessage
+* sentBytes
+* success
+* threadName
+* timeStamp

+Below the complete database schema has been presented